TheMrKingent/NeuralUpscale/README.md

 from Neural_Upscale_2x import *
 ```

 2. Load desired model.
-Pre-trained models are either `Luminance_Model` or `RGB_Model`, contained in the respective directories.
-Say you want to use the first:
+Pre-trained models are either `Luminance_Model` or `RGB_Model`.
+Say you want to use the first one:

 ```python
 model = load_upscaling_model('../Luminance_Model')